ayoolotu/ayoolotu/README.md

 **🔭 Aspiring Software Engineer and Machine Learning enthusiast**

-I love tackling real-world problems through data analysis and predictive modeling.
-I’m big on continuously learning and building my skills, and believe taking initiative is key to growth. *(Ask me about growing my technical skills and leadership as a Break Through Tech Fellow!)*
+I'm passionate about using technology to solve real-world problems, especially in the areas of data science, machine learning, and impactful community tech.
+Whether it's building clustering models to explore global well-being or helping develop FPGA-based games from scratch, I’m always looking for ways to learn, collaborate, and create something meaningful.

-Currently, I'm focusing on building machine learning models and diving deeper into data science.
-I’m looking to leverage and grow my skills in an internship where I can contribute to exciting projects and learn from industry professionals — got any leads?
-Let me know!
+💡 Currently, I’m growing my skills as a Break Through Tech Fellow, where I’ve been sharpening my technical edge through industry-backed training and mentorship.

 ---
 ## 📚 Table of Contents